You’ve heard that “God works in mysterious ways”. In the case of the Fish Hoek Dream Center, God worked in a beautifully perfect way.

 To experience incredible tragedy at a young age, it’s not hard to see why Victor has struggled in school.
 Since his mother’s accident, she has been in and out of their lives.

 Victor had an especially difficult time transitioning from third to fourth grade as his schooling had not prepared him properly.
 This put him at a great disadvantage, but he was prepared to work.
-He stayed after school to work on math with his teacher and he brought his homework to the Dream Centre (an after-school program run by Extreme Response) where he received one-on-one attention.
+He stayed after school to work on math with his teacher and he brought his homework to the Dream Center (an after-school program run by Extreme Response) where he received one-on-one attention.

 Victor persevered through extra tutoring and assignments, but it was still unclear if all of his work would translate when taking exams.
 These challenging exams were new for Victor.
 For three straight weeks, Victor put his all into studying.